 Robert Morgan reads "Bricking the Church" in Zirconia, North Carolina, at Green River Baptist Church.
 Morgan's poem traces the fraught lineage of the church's architecture, embeddedness, and modernization.
-This video was produced by Christopher Lirette and Clint Fluker.
+This video was produced by Emma Lirette and Clint Fluker.

 "Bricking the Church" is part of the Poets in Place series, a Research Collaboration in the Humanities initiative funded through Emory University's Presidential Woodruff Fund, in collaboration with the Office of the Provost.
 Series producers are Natasha Trethewey and Allen Tullos.

 Robert Morgan reads his poem "Bricking the Church," 2014.

 where once the white chapel

 It's hard to find